Joint English-language M.A. Program in Ottoman History

 Applicants for the Program must have an academic background the Humanities or the Social Sciences, and are required to submit: i) CV, ii) B.A. degree and transcript, iii) sample of written work (an essay or B.A. thesis), iv) foreign language degrees (Proficiency, IELTS, etc.; minimum: B2 level in English), v) statement of research interests with a section of relevant bibliography, vi) at least two (2) letters of reference (which have to be sent directly by their authors), vii) application-cover letter, and viii) proof of identity (passport of identity card).
 An interview, either by Skype or physical presence in Rethymno, is also part of the entry procedure.

-Calls for applications for the Program are issued in May with the deadline set in late June.
-Results are announced in mid-July, and classes start in late September.
+Calls for applications for the Program are issued in spring.
+Classes start in late September.
 The academic year is divided into two semesters: the winter semester starts in late September and ends in late December; the spring semester starts in mid-February and ends in late May.

 To obtain the M.A. degree, Greek law requires that holders of B.A. degrees from non-Greek universities have their degrees recognized by DOATAP, the Greek national agency for the recognition and comparison of international qualifications and skills (http://www.doatap.gr/en/index.php).
 This is a procedure that can be done in the course of one’s M.A. studies, not beforehand, as it is a requirement in order to obtain the M.A. degree, not a requirement in order to be admitted to the M.A.
 Program.